ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting.md

 Mbed OS uses CMSIS Pack for bootstrap.
 If your target doesn't have CMSIS pack yet, you'll need to create your own CMSIS files:

 1. Locate CMSIS Device Template files and startup code.
-On Windows, they can be found in the following directories:
+On Windows, you can find them in the following directories:
 <!-- Make a note here that Keil needs to be installed as well -->

    ```
    C:\Keil_v5\ARM\PACK\ARM\CMSIS\5.3.0\Device\_Template_Vendor\Vendor\Device\Source
    C:\Keil_v5\ARM\PACK\ARM\CMSIS\5.3.0\Device\_Template_Vendor\Vendor\Device\Include
    ```

 1. Create linker scripts from the templates.

 1. Implement pin mapping and basic peripheral initialization code.